-Schedule, prepare and participate in all pharmaceutical site visits.
+Schedules, prepares and participates in all pharmaceutical site visits.

 Ensures that relevant data from the source document are abstracted and recorded in the clinical trial case report forms and that every data point can be verified within the source document.

 Utilizes analytical thinking, attention to detail, and problem-solving skills.